 As we continued to hike, we could see the tallest peak far in the distance.
 Little did we know that we’d actually be reaching that peak before heading back down.
 When we finally got to the end of the Blue Trail, we went by the Sainte-Victoire Priory.
 This little refuge was built in the 17th century as a reminder of a 5th-century hermit who found safety in this spot.
 There’s often a fire where you can warm up on colder days, or take shelter from the wind!
 The Croix de Provence, or Cross of Provence, is another 15 minutes up the mountain.

-The Red Trail down to Vauvenargues
+The Red and White Trail down to Vauvenargues

-After taking in the views at the top of Montagne Sainte-Victoire, we took the red trail down to Vauvenargues.
+After taking in the views at the top of Montagne Sainte-Victoire, we took the red and white trail down to Vauvenargues.
 For the first 20 minutes or so, it was a rocky, narrow path with switchbacks similar to the Blue Trail.
 But soon we reached a spot where the path opens up wide enough for a car to drive through.
 It’s very steep (and hard on the knees!), and a bit slippery with small loose rocks.
 Below is a map from the top of Montagne Sainte-Victoire to Vauvenargues.
 We took the longer route that went along the D10 so we were able to watch bicyclists in a triathlon race down the hill.

 Reaching Vauvenargues, home to Paul Cézanne and Pablo Picasso